intuit-archive/omnibus-heirloom/README.md

 ## Build

 To build the Heirloom RPM on the local system:

-* Set environment variables for version and iteration, the version will correspond to gem version being pulled down and will result in the package version.
-Iteration only corresponds to the rpm iteration.
+* The environment variables for version and iteration must be set, the version will correspond to gem version being pulled down and will result in the package version being created.
+Iteration only corresponds to the rpm version iteration.

-    `export version=0.11.0`
+        export version=0.11.0
-    `export iteration=1`
+        export iteration=1
-    `bundle exec rake projects:heirloom`
+        bundle exec rake projects:heirloom

 ## Continuous Integration